Red/Orange Head Tapajos Eartheater (Geophagus sp. "Orange Head Tapajos"), Tank-Bred!

 - Minimum tank size: 90+ gallons for a group of 5-8 specimens, although a larger tank is more optimal for this active species.

 - Diet: Omnivorous.
-A variety of high-quality dry, frozen, and live meaty foods is necessary for optimal health and coloration.
+A variety of high-quality dry, frozen, and live meaty and plant-based foods is necessary for optimal health and coloration.

 - Social behavior: Gregarious.
 Males can be territorial when attempting to spawn and females are very protective of their eggs during spawning.